Leather Leaf Sedge

 Ornamental grasses and grasslike plants

-Large group of grasslike, clumping plants found worldwide and grown for foliage effect in borders, rock gardens, containers, water gardens (flowers are generally insignificant); some are used as lawn substitutes, as large-scale ground covers, or for erosion control.
+Large group of grasslike, clumping plants found worldwide and grown for foliage effect in borders, rock gardens, containers, and water gardens (flowers are generally insignificant); some are used as lawn substitutes, as large-scale groundcovers, or for erosion control.
 Long, narrow evergreen leaves are often striped or oddly colored.
 Specialists offer many varieties.
 Although characteristically found in damp soils, many sedges will grow under relatively dry conditions in cultivation.
-Many are short lived in gardens so are used as annuals.Carex buchananii
+Many are short-lived in gardens so are used as annuals.Carex buchananii

 From New Zealand.
-To 3 ft. tall, 2 to 2 1/2 ft. wide.
+Grows to 3 ft. tall, 2–2 1/2 ft. wide.
 Curly-tipped, erect blades form a clump of striking reddish bronze.
 Use with gray foliage or with deep greens.

-Grows 1 to 2 ft. high and spreads slowly.
-Dark green leaves edged in creamy white.
-Good edging or grou...
+Grows to 1–2 ft. high and spreads slowly.
+Dark green leaves are edged in creamy white.
+Good edgi...

 Clumps of broad, bamboolike leaves support 2–5-ft. flowering stems in summer; they carry showers...